 Laser eye surgery uses a beam of light (a laser) to destroy diseased or unwanted eye tissue.
-It is also commonly used to correct vision in people by reshaping the cornea.
+It can reshape your cornea, correcting your vision.
 In many cases this removes the need for glasses or contact lenses.
 Like all surgery, it has risks and possible complications.

 When is laser eye surgery used?

-Laser eye surgery can be used to treat a range of conditions, including:
+Laser eye surgery is also used to treat a range of other conditions, including:

 - some cases of age-related macular degeneration

 Glaucoma is a disease that can cause damage to the optic nerve.
 This is a chronic disease which can lead to vision problems.
 If the glaucoma is not treated it can lead to blindness.

 Often high pressure inside the eye causes this damage.
 High pressure inside the eyeball is a common cause of glaucoma.

 Laser eye surgery targets the fluid in the front of the eye, known as the aqueous humour.
 This surgery lowers eye pressure by:

 - lowering the amount of fluid produced

 Laser surgery is one form of treatment available for glaucoma.